Free

 Being that one disorder can heighten symptoms of the other disorder or even mask it completely.
 It can oftentimes be difficult to determine which disorder came first.
 Therefore, it makes it more difficult to diagnose.

 Those with a serious mental health disorders are also dependent on drugs and alcohol 50% of which is estimated.
-7.9 million people in the U.S. suffer from both mental health disorders and substance abuse order at the same time.
+7.9 million people in the U.S. suffer from both mental health disorders and substance abuse disorder at the same time.
 More than half were men, statistics show.

 When an individual is unable to control their urges, then a substance use disorder would be diagnosed.
 This is even when the usage of the substance doesn’t stop even though there are serious consequences as a result.
 A substance use disorder is a mental health disorder, being drugs and alcohol negatively affect brain function.